nifleisch/nifleisch/README.md

 ## Hi, I'm Nils 👋

-I’m a Master’s student in Mathematics in Data Science at TUM, specializing on machine learning on graphs and cloud computing.
-Currently, I am working on my Master’s thesis with the [DAML](https://www.cs.cit.tum.de/en/daml/home/) group, where I focus on applying generative models to hierarchical graphs.
-Besides my thesis, I am working as a backend developer at [Articly](https://www.articly.de), where we push the limits on AI-based audio products.

-As I complete my studies at the end of this year, I am seeking new challenges and opportunities.
-If you’re interested, please feel free to reach out via [mail](mailto:nils.fleischmann@tum.de).
+I’m a Machine Learning Research Engineer at Pruna, where I focus on making generative models smaller, faster, and more sustainable.
+Before that, I completed a Master’s in Data Science at TUM and EPFL, specializing in machine learning on graphs and cloud computing.
+This GitHub account showcases some of my hobby projects, which mostly revolve around data science and generative models.